 The average family on Earth has 7 members.
 Although the numbers of each generation at any given time varies from family to family, we may picture the 'generic' anthropological human family as being made up of 2 grandparents, 2 parents and 3 children.
 If all the land on Earth were divided out equally, each family would have

 about 15 hectares.
 Under present usage, this would comprise:

 At full scale, the above circle of land would have a radius of just over 220 metres.
 That may not seem much as casually perceived.
 However, when properly organised and planted out, it would amount to quite a sizeable inheritance.

 Compare this with how much the real landowners of this country have.
 It's hard to find out how much of the United Kingdom is owned by whom.
 It is difficult if, as I, you do not have the right means and contacts.
 One can get only an inkling of an idea from what information is freely accessible.
 In this regard, the only land owners with any degree of visibility are the royals.

-I understand that the size (hectares) and usage of the Queen's two best known private estates are as shown in this table.
-Combined, they would provide the fair share of the planet's finite land surface for 1,867 generic families instead of one royal family.
+To the best of my understanding, the size (in hectares) and usage of the two best known private royal estates are as shown in this table.
+They would provide the fair share of the planet's finite land surface for 1,867 generic families instead of just one royal family.

 Perhaps some of our 1 in 5 families living in poverty and unemployment could become productive, happy, fulfilled human beings if given a fair share of the planet on which they were born.
 The usage of land on these royal estates is not the planetary norm.
 For its present owners it does not need to be so.
 For instance, over all, the royal estates have a much higher proportion of wilderness (60% as against 33%).
 However, I think this could be easily rectified under the hands of 1,867 owner-worker adult couples (that is 3,733 people) than under its present 200 full-time employees (1999AD).